apresdev/apres-terraform/modules/aws/sns_sqs_subscription/README.md

-# Apres SNS Terraform module
+# Apres DynamoDb Terraform module

 ## Overview

 This module will create an SNS topic in accordance with best practices.
-SNS topic names do not need to be globally unique in AWS; as such, the resulting name will have the following pattern:
+SNS topic names do not need to be globally unique in AWS; however, to match similar resources that must be unique (such as S3 buckets), the resulting name will have the following pattern:

-`environment`-`name`
+`account-id`-`environment`-`region`-`name`

 where: